Bookports/Bookports/doc/IDEAS.md

-However, not sure how anti-theft detectors would work with that, as only the barcode would be scanned, and RFID tags wouldn't be disabled -- not everyone has a NFC-capable phone, so to assume RFID tags would be easy to disable _universally_ is a poor assumptions.
+However, not sure how anti-theft detectors would work with that, as only the barcode would be scanned, and RFID tags wouldn't be disabled -- not everyone has a NFC-capable phone, so to assume RFID tags would be easy to disable _universally_ is a poor assumption.

 On the other hand, are anti-theft detectors necessary, other than to alert staff of a book being taken out without being scanned?

 ## Topology

 Decentralisation _might_ be an option, but I think for the majority of installations, centralisation is a more appropriate design.
 We could allow for offline usage for when the central server is offline.

-I remember from my volunteering at libraries that the ILS might go down, and we'd have to use an offline version.
+I remember from my volunteering at libraries that the ILS could go down, and we'd have to use an offline version.
 However, it was not easy to use, and the outage would also knock the self-service machines offline.